About Us

 AID India owns a large piece of land, most of which has been developed for agriculture since 2005, with the goal of generating income and reducing dependence on external funding.

-Thanks to Radici Globali, an Italian NGO, and Mrs. Johnnie Anthony from Seattle, USA, more than 800 coconut trees have been planted and a number of them are now bearing fruit, beginning to provide a steady source of income.
+Thanks to Radici Globali, an Italian NGO, and Mrs. Johnnie Anthony from Seattle, USA, more than 800 coconut trees have been planted.
+A number of them are now bearing fruit, beginning to provide a steady source of income.

-This farm helps AID India move toward greater independence, giving the organization the means to continue expanding its projects and supporting local families.
+This farm helps AID India move towards greater independence, giving the organisation the means to continue expanding its projects and supporting local families.

-Grama Vasantham (Tamil for “Village Welfare”) is AID India’s microfinance program, launched in 2000 to reduce rural poverty in Tamil Nadu and support women and people with disabilities in building sustainable economic independence.
+Grama Vasantham (Tamil for “Village Welfare”) is AID India’s microfinance programme, launched in 2000 to reduce rural poverty in Tamil Nadu and support women and people with disabilities in building sustainable economic independence.

 After training, small village groups receive their first loan to start income-generating activities such as tailoring, farming, or handicrafts.
 Repayment is flexible, especially for members with disabilities.
 Today, senior groups mentor newer ones, while AID India links them to local banks and provides guidance whenever needed.

-Thanks to this program, families can strengthen their livelihoods, allowing their children to stay in school instead of child laboring.
+Thanks to this program, families can strengthen their livelihoods, allowing their children to stay in school instead of entering child labour.

 Distance Child Sponsorship

-In partnership with Energia per i Diritti Umani APS, AID India supports children and their communities through a Distance Child Sponsorship program in rural Tamil Nadu.
+In partnership with Energia per i Diritti Umani APS, AID India supports children and their communities through a Distance Child Sponsorship programne in rural Tamil Nadu.

 With a small monthly contribution, sponsors give a child access to school, learning materials, basic healthcare and a healthier diet, offering stability and hope where it is most needed.
 Part of each contribution also helps strengthen community projects, creating shared opportunities that benefit entire villages.